9 Facts About Jeannette Rankin, the First Woman Elected to Congress

 1. SHE WANTED TO MAKE A DIFFERENCE.

-Jeannette Rankin was born in 1880 on a ranch outside Missoula in what was then the Montana Territory.
+Jeannette Rankin was born on June 11, 1880 on a ranch outside Missoula in what was then the Montana Territory.
 The oldest of seven children, she attended the local public schools and then studied biology at the University of Montana.
 After graduating from college in 1902, she tried a variety of jobs, including schoolteacher and seamstress.
 But Rankin began to sense her calling when she went to Massachusetts to care for her younger brother Wellington, who was studying at Harvard and had fallen ill.
 He recovered quickly, which allowed Rankin to travel around Boston and New York, where she saw the extreme suffering of those living in the slums, packed into unsafe, unsanitary tenements, while the wealthy lived the high life a few blocks away.
 A few years later, Rankin went to San Francisco to visit an uncle and witnessed the devastation that the 1906 earthquake had wrought in the city.
 Moved to do something, she went to work in a settlement house (a neighborhood center in a poor area where middle-class Progressives offered social programs) on Telegraph Hill.
 Rankin had seen poverty and misery in New York and Boston, but in San Francisco, she saw people dedicated to doing something about it.
 Now she knew what she wanted to do: become a social worker.

 In 1908, she moved to New York City to attend the New York School of Philanthropy (now the Columbia School of Social Work), and after receiving her social work degree moved to Washington state, where she worked at a children’s home in Spokane and another in Seattle.
 But continuously watching children suffer wore Rankin down, as did the sense that her work with individuals made little difference compared to the decisions made by the men in downtown offices who ran the agency.
 Rankin realized that perhaps social work didn’t offer the best path to forcing substantive change, so she turned her eye to policy.